This post may contain affiliate links which won’t change your price but will share some commission.

 Bake for 20 to 25 minutes, or until parts are puffed above the rim of the skillet and the pancake turns golden brown.
 Serve warm topped with fresh berries and a drizzle of maple syrup.

 Tips and Frequently Asked Questions

 This dish is actually German, not Dutch.
 According to popular belief, many years ago a restaurant in Seattle put a small (“baby”) version of a German pancake on their menu.
 Apparently the restaurant owner’s daughter mispronounced “Deutsch” (which means “German”) as “Dutch,” and the name stuck.
 Nowadays, you can find a Dutch baby on many menus in Seattle, as well as other parts of the country.

-This gluten free Dutch baby is also dairy free.
-If you’d prefer a dairy version, you can substitute butter and cow’s milk for the coconut oil and coconut milk.
+This gluten free Dutch baby pancake is also dairy-free.
+You can substitute plant-based butter for the coconut oil if you’d prefer, and use any non-dairy milk like oat milk or almond milk.
+And for a dairy version, you can substitute butter and cow’s milk for the coconut oil and coconut milk.
 You can use regular flour instead of gluten free flour, but I haven’t had success using whole wheat flour in this dish.